How I Built a High-Performance Markdown Blog with Next.js 15, Syntax Highlighting & Tailwind CSS v4 in 2025

 }

-export function getPostBySlug(slug: string): Post {
+export async function getPostBySlug(slug: string): Promise<Post> {

 const fullPath = path.join(postsDirectory, `${slug}.md`)